Victor Henri Rochefort, Marquis de Rochefort-Luçay: Life

 His father was a Legitimist noble who, as Edmond Rochefort, was well known as a writer of vaudevilles; his mother's views were republican.
 After experience as a medical student, a clerk at the Hôtel de Ville in Paris, a playwright and a journalist, he joined the staff of Le Figaro in 1863; but a series of his articles, afterwards published as Les Français de la décadence (3 vols., 1866–68), brought the paper into collision with the authorities and caused the termination of his engagement.

-In collaboration with different dramatists he had meanwhile written a long series of successful vaudevilles, which began with the Monsieur bien mis at the Folies Dramatiques in 1856.
+In collaboration with different dramatists he had meanwhile written a long series of successful vaudevilles, which began with the Monsieur bien mis at the Théâtre des Folies-Dramatiques in 1856.
 On leaving Le Figaro Rochefort determined to start a paper of his own, La Lanterne.
 The paper was seized on its eleventh appearance, and in August 1868 Rochefort was fined 10,000 francs, with a year's imprisonment.

 He then published his paper in Brussels, whence it was smuggled into France.
 Printed in French, English, Spanish, Italian and German, it went the round of Europe.
 After a second prosecution he fled to Belgium.
 A series of duels, of which the most famous was one fought with Paul de Cassagnac à propos of an article on Joan of Arc, kept Rochefort in the public eye.

 In 1869, after two unsuccessful candidatures, he was returned to the Corps Législatif, (the then lower house of the French Parliament) by the first circonscription of Paris.
 He was arrested on the frontier, only to be almost immediately released, and forthwith took his seat.

 He renewed his onslaught on the Empire, starting a new paper, La Marseillaise, as the organ of political meetings arranged by himself at La Villette.
 The staff was appointed on the votes of the members, and included Victor Noir and Paschal Grousset.
-The violent articles in this paper led to the duel which resulted in Victor Noir's death at the hands of Prince Pierre Bonaparte.
+The violent articles in this paper led to the duel which resulted in January 1870 in Grousset's second, Victor Noir, being shot and killed by Prince Pierre Bonaparte.
 The paper was seized, and Rochefort and Grousset were sent to prison for six months.